prernaadvani/whatsprernacooking/_posts/2020-12-18-chocolate-espresso-pavlova.md

 ![_config.yml]({{ site.baseurl }}/images/pavlova/pavlova 6.png)

-* Mound the whipped cream onto the pavlova in an even layer.
+* Transfer the pavlova to a serving plate and separate the parchment paper.
+Mound the whipped cream onto the pavlova in an even layer.

 ![_config.yml]({{ site.baseurl }}/images/pavlova/pavlova 7.png)